Security Council Members: Duties and Principles

 All Security Council members are paid $5k in ARB per month and they are expected to fulfil the following responsibilities:

-- Be Aligned: Uphold the Constitution of the ArbitrumDAO and have the Arbitrum ecosystemâs best interests at heart
+• Be Aligned: Uphold the Constitution of the ArbitrumDAO and act in the best interests of the Arbitrum ecosystem.

-A Good Member is | A Good Member is not |
+A Good Member is A Bad Member is

-Familiar, engaged, and aligned with the Arbitrum ecosystem | Someone who does not care about the success and future of Arbitrum, and has conflicts of interests that may impede their judgement |
+Familiar, engaged, and aligned with the Arbitrum ecosystem.
+Someone who does not care about the success and future of Arbitrum, and has conflicts of interests that may impede their judgement.

 Able to keep good operational security and operate a hardware wallet securely.
-Additionally, they are someone with good security hygiene and following best practices | Oblivious to the responsibilities they carry, and are careless with hardware wallet security. |
+Additionally, they are someone with good security hygiene and follows best practices.
+Oblivious to the responsibilities they carry, and are careless with hardware wallet security.

-Will voluntarily engage the other Security Council members when emergency / non-emergency actions are necessary, and aid the Foundation in documenting post-mortems and publish a full transparency report. | Someone who exhibits free-rider behaviour, and does the bare minimum in emulating what the other Security Council members does. |
+Willing to engage with the other Security Council members when emergency / non-emergency actions are necessary, and aid the Foundation in documenting post-mortems and publish transparency reports.
+Someone who exhibits free-rider behaviour, and does the bare minimum in emulating what the other Security Council members do.

-Willing to wake up 3am for a drill ensuring all members are reachable in case of an emergency | Away all year round and not engaging in practice runs and discussions with other council members |
+Willing to wake up 3am for a drill ensuring all members are reachable in case of an emergency.
+Away all year round (unannounced) and not engaging in practice runs and discussions with other council members.

-Deeply responsible for the security of Arbitrum | Only motivated by financial compensation, as this role comes with serious obligations |
+Deeply responsible for the security of Arbitrum.
+Only motivated by financial compensation, as this role comes with serious obligations.

-Unique in location, background and occupation (in comparison to other Security Council members) | Similar to other Security Council members |
+Unique in location, background and occupation (in comparison to other Security Council members).
+Similar to other Security Council members.

-Able to think critically and independently to understand what action the Security Council is taking, determine whether the proposed action will have the desired outcome, and critically assess whether this is a good idea (which requires both technical and non-technical judgement) - as there may be situations where there isnât an obvious answer | Someone who does not come from a technical background, is unable to review code nor understand what they are signing |
+Able to think critically and independently to understand what action the Security Council is taking, determine whether the proposed action will have the desired outcome, and critically assess whether this is a good idea (which requires both technical and non-technical judgement) - as there may be situations where there isn’t an obvious answer.
+Someone who does not come from a technical background, is unable to review code nor understand what they are signing.

 Security Council Member Accountability